IT1050-2022-Feb/tutorial-01-IT21311840/README.md

 ## Exercise 1 - Calculations

 Write a C program to input marks of two subjects.
-Calculate and print the average of the two marks.
+5Calculate and print the average of the two marks.

 Program File - [Tute01.c](Tute01.c)